OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-global-state/README.md

 description: "This sample shows how to share data across the ribbon, task pane, and custom functions."
 ---

-# (preview) Share global data with a shared runtime
+# (Preview) Share global data with a shared runtime

 ## Summary